 Output impedance is extremely low.
 It is highest at 100 ohms at 50 Hz, (output coupling capacitor) and steadily declines to 10 ohms at 500 Hz where it levels off.
 This allows it to drive long interconnect with no high frequency attenuation.

 Connect it to an amplifier and you have a system.
-Add a bluetooth module and go wireless.
 The Fixer provides high quality tube sound at a very low price.
 It fixes things!

 Tubes: 1-12AU7, 1-12AX7, 1-ECC99